tlevine/dada.pink/user-2015-music-video-plots/index.md

 Explain....

-### Escaping flatland (Tufte)
+### Escaping flatland
 In order that our visualizations can reveal unexpected patterns, it is important that we present many dimensions at once.
+Edward Tufte says this a lot.

 ![](../data-visualization-needs-to-die/chart-1.png)

 As I said earlier, we historically represent our abstract data as visuals and then looked at them in our eyes.
-This used to work, but we are reaching the limits of it, because now we have big data.
+This used to work, but this approach is reaching its limits in the age of big data.

 ![](../data-visualization-needs-to-die/chart-2.png)

+As you can see, today we have big data.
-In the age of big data, data visualization does not provide enough sensory bandwidth to represent our high variety of data.
+Data visualization does not provide enough sensory bandwidth to represent our high variety of data that is so common today.

 ![](../data-visualization-needs-to-die/chart-3.png)